MolSSI/QCFractal/docs/qcportal/source/collection-dataset.rst

 .. note::

-    You can set a default program and keyword set for a :class:`Dataset <qcportal.collections.Dataset>`.
+    A default quantum chemical program and a set of computational keywords can be specified for a :class:`Dataset <qcportal.collections.Dataset>`.
-    These defaults will be used in :meth:`compute <qcportal.collections.Dataset.compute>`, :meth:`get_values <qcportal.collections.Dataset.get_values>`, and
+    These default values will be used in the :meth:`compute <qcportal.collections.Dataset.compute>`, :meth:`get_values <qcportal.collections.Dataset.get_values>`, and
-    :meth:`get_records <qcportal.collections.Dataset.get_records>`.
+    :meth:`get_records <qcportal.collections.Dataset.get_records>` methods.

     .. code-block:: python